IBM/ibm-cloud-functions-serverless-ocr-openchecks/README.md

 ![Check 12](images/overview.png "Overview of the flow.")

+## Components

+- Apache OpenWhisk on Bluemix
+- Apache CouchDB (IBM Cloudant on Bluemix)
+- SendGrid on Bluemix

 ## Basic flow

 This PoC uses a set of actions and triggers linked by rules to process images that are added to an object storage service.
 When new checks are detected a workflow downloads, resizes, archives, and reads the checks then it invokes an external system to handle the transaction.